uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/the-travelling-salesman-problem.md

 Estimate how much money might a courier company be wasting over a year if their delivery routes were 10% worse than the optimal.
 How many different locations/towns/etc might their TSP solutions have to be able to handle?

-Find a craypot layout that results in the greedy algorithm finding what seem to be a really inefficient route.
+Find a craypot layout that results in the greedy algorithm finding what seems to be a really inefficient route.
 Why is it inefficient?
 Don’t worry about trying to find an actual worst case, just find a case that seems to be quite bad.
 What is a general pattern that seems to make this greedy algorithm inefficient?

 Don't forget to include an introductory paragraph in your report that outlines the key ideas.
 It should include a brief description of what an intractable problem is, and how a computer scientist goes about dealing with such a problem.
-The report should also describe the Travelling Salesman Problem and the craypot problem in your own words.
+The report should also describe the travelling salesman problem and the craypot problem in your own words.
 Explain why the craypot problem is a realistic problem that might matter to someone.

 {panel end}